Souphanouvong

-Prince Souphanouvong (13 July 1909 – 9 January 1995; ສຸພານຸວົງ /lo/), nicknamed the Red Prince, was along with his half-brother Prince Souvanna Phouma and Prince Boun Oum of Champasak, one of the "Three Princes" who represented respectively the communist (pro-Vietnam), neutralist and royalist political factions in Laos.
-He was the President of Laos from December 1975 to October 1986.
+Prince Souphanouvong (13 July 1909 – 9 January 1995; ສຸພານຸວົງ /lo/), nicknamed the Red Prince, was, alongside his half-brother Prince Souvanna Phouma and Prince Boun Oum of Champasak, one of the "Three Princes" who represented respectively the communist (pro-Vietnam), neutralist, and royalist political factions in Laos.
+He served as the President of Laos from December 1975 to October 1986.

 Early life

-Souphanouvong was born in Palace Sisouvanna, Xieng Dong, Luang-Prabang.
+Souphanouvong was born in Palace Sisouvanna, Xieng Dong, Luang Prabang.
 He was one of the sons of Prince Bounkhong, the last viceroy of Luang Prabang.
 Unlike his half-brothers, Souvanna Phouma and Phetsarath Ratanavongsa, whose mothers were of royal birth, his mother was a commoner, Mom Kham Ouane.

-He attended the Lycée Albert Sarraut in Hanoi and then studied civil engineering at the École nationale des ponts et chaussées in Paris, and worked at a port in Le Havre.
+He attended the Lycée Albert Sarraut in Hanoi, subsequently studying civil engineering at the École nationale des ponts et chaussées in Paris and working at a port in Le Havre.
 After graduating in 1937, he returned to French Indochina and worked at the public works bureau in Nha Trang, where he was responsible for the construction of bridges and roads in central Vietnam and Laos.
 He worked as a civil engineer until 1945.